Editor’s Note: YourVetFriend.com may earn for purchases made through links in this post.

 It is reasonable to try to get your cat to drink in cases of mild illness that has been going on for 24 hours or less.

-If your cat has multiple symptoms including not eating, lethargy, vomiting, diarrhea, changes in breathing, hiding, coughing, sneezing, etc. the situation is more serious.
+If your cat has multiple symptoms including not eating, lethargy, vomiting, soft feces, changes in breathing, hiding, having coughing fits, sneezing, etc. the situation is more serious.
 If your cat has not wanted to drink and/or eat for more than 24 hours that’s also a bigger concern.

 It’s very unlikely that you’ll be able to get them to drink enough to make a difference.
 And even if you did, drinking alone will not help the underlying problem.
 It’s best to take your cat to a veterinarian in these cases.